The Best Homemade Stuffing Recipe

 How to Make Homemade Stuffing

-Preheat the Oven to 300°F: Place cubed pieces of Texas toast on a non-stick cookie sheet/baking pan, and bake until dry and crispy.
+• Prepare the bread: Place cubed pieces of Texas toast on a non-stick cookie sheet/baking pan, and bake until dry and crispy.
 Stir the cubes occasionally (about every 8-10 minutes).
 It may take 40-60 minutes to toast 1 whole loaf of Texas toast.
 Let everything cool completely, then place the cubes in a large bowl to be coated with seasoning.

-Turn the Oven Heat Up to 350°F: In a large stovetop skillet or pan, melt the butter and cook the onions, celery and garlic for 4 minutes until softened.
+• Cook the veggies: In a large stovetop skillet or pan, melt the butter and cook the onions, celery and garlic for 4 minutes until softened.

-Add Eggs and Chicken Broth: In a separate small bowl, whisk the eggs until well broken up.
+• Add eggs and broth: In a separate small bowl, whisk the eggs until well broken up.
 Pour the eggs over the bread evenly.
 Then pour the chicken broth evenly over the bread cubes.
 Stir/toss gently to coat all the bread cubes without breaking down their shape.

 Baked Texas toast cubes with diced onion.

-• Can I Toast the Bread Ahead of Time?
-Yes, toasting the cubes of Texas toast can be done the day or two before to help with preparations the day of.
+• Toast the bread ahead of time: Toasting the cubes of bread can be done the day or two before to help with preparations the day of.
 I always do this to save time, just store the toasted bread in an air tight container until you’re ready to use it.

-• Can I Use an Air Fryer?
-Toasting the cubed Texas toast can also be done quickly in an air fryer.
+• Air fryer: Toasting the cubed Texas toast can also be done quickly in an air fryer.
 Just place the cubes in the basket on 300°F and – every 5 minutes – toss or stir the cubes until dried and crispy.
 Should take about 10 to 12 minutes per batch.
 1 load of Texas toast would usually be 2-3 batches depending on the size of your air fryer.

 A plate of turkey, gravy, green beans, and stuffing.